myerberg/myerberg.github.io/AdvancedDataScience/PivotTables/README.md

 </div>
 <br/><br/>

-## 6. Analyzing and Interpreting the Data:
+## Step 6: Analyzing and Interpreting the Data

 - The top item in the PivotTable is now the best-selling category.
 - Within each category, the top-listed salesperson is the one with the highest sales.